92green/unmutable/README.md

 - Having its own set of data containers makes sense for Immutable.js, but it brings its own set of consequences.*
 - *See the *Sell!
 Sell!
 Sell!* section for deeper reasoning.

 So **Unmutable.js** follows Immutable.js lovely API as closely as it can.
 But instead of chaining methods, you compose functions together.
 This leads to smaller bundle sizes, as you only import the functions you need.
-And it can also work with plain Javascript objects and arrays.
+And all Unmutable.js functions can work seamlessly with plain javascript or Immutable.js!
+Wonder!

 Each Unmutable.js function returns a function that accepts the value to operate on.
 So instead of this: